christian-calabrese/leapp-ssm-tunnels-plugin/README.md

   }
 ]
 ```
+It is now possible to identify the target ec2 instance that you use as a bastion, by specifying a targetTagKey and a targetTagValue your instance is tagged with.

 You can use the previous example to create your own file and place it in the Leapp installation folder.<br><br>
 For example:<br>